Icinga/icingadb-web/doc/05-Upgrading.md

 **Removed Features**

+* The migration widget in the top right has been removed.
+If you have not adjusted your navigation items, dashboards and bookmarks to support the new filter syntax, you will need to do so manually now (see [Upgrading to Icinga DB Web v1.1](#upgrading-to-icinga-db-web-v11) for details).
-* The migration widget in the top right is not toggled anymore for monitoring views, nor does it allow choosing the preferred backend type for modules with support for IDO and Icinga DB.
-The default backend type is now always Icinga DB.
+  * Modules with support for IDO and Icinga DB will now default to use Icinga DB.
+  * The accompanying endpoint `icingadb/migrate/monitoring-url` has been removed.

 ## Upgrading to Icinga DB Web v1.2